Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone Bare Metal 1  - ESXi Setup.md

 **Reflection:**

 Having only setup 2 VMs, I can say that the process of manually setting up VMs can be a fun, but time-consuming process on ESXi.
 The install of xubuntu was very smooth, except for when I tried to restart the VM, it froze on startup.
-This may have been due to the installation media still being install?!?
+This may have been due to the installation media still being inside?!?
 But after checking that the VM was not consuming resources for a good amount of time, I decided to power cycle it and it worked flawlessly from there!
 The instructore provided script was also very interesting to me, as I wonder if there are guides that exist to prep VMs for this, or it is just general Linux knowledge.
 As I go through the course, I might develop a resource for this if it becomes a bigger part of the course.
 With the base setup done, I can't wait to see any more additions we make to it/how we start automating the process in future weeks!

 #### Milestone 1 proof: